Josen Shakuhachi

 Their essence

-For example, shakuhachi don’t have a mouthpiece with a ‘fipple’ air-way to direct our breath, like recorder flutes, ocarinas, kaval, or other ‘whistle-type’ flutes.
-Conversely, the essence or design of the shakuhachi evolved so as to give us great control over the sound.
-This is primarily facilitated by a deceptively simple looking angle-cut at the top which forms the sharp blowing edge or utaguchi.
-Unlike a mouthpiece on a recorder, which both aids and restricts us, the shakuhachi blowing edge allows us to explore the sound via the subtle shaping of our lips or embouchure in relation to our air-speed or breath.
+For example, shakuhachi don’t have a mouthpiece with a fipple air-way to direct our breath like recorder flutes, ocarinas, kaval, or Irish whistles.
+Conversely, the essence or design of the shakuhachi evolved so as to give us greater control over the sound.
+This is primarily facilitated by a deceptively simple looking angle cut at the top which forms the sharp blowing edge or utaguchi.
+Unlike a mouthpiece on a recorder which both aids and restricts us, the shakuhachi blowing edge allows us to explore the sound via the subtle shaping of our lips or embouchure in relation to our air-speed or breath.
 It also allows us to change the distance between our lips and the edge which affects the pitch.
+In this way, we can make the absolute most out of the shakuhachi.

 Shakuhachi diagram: A - utaguchi 歌口 'song mouth' or blowing edge and chin rest area.
 Finger-holes: 一 ichi 1, 二 ni 2, 三 san 3, 四 shi/yon 4, 五 go 5th thumb hole on back.
 B - the first node.
 C - root end and bottom opening which voices Ro ロ or the fundamental/tonic/key, i.e., the lowest/deepest note of the shakuhachi.